michellieo/eJPT/Footprinting-Scanning.md

    cat creds.txt
   db_admin:password@123
   ```
+  The flag is there, and we have the credentials for what it lookslike a database

 - Flag 4: A well-named database can be quite revealing.
 Peek at the configurations to discover the hidden treasure.